 Loneliness is all too common amongst military veterans, with a study published in the Journal Occupational Medicine finding it to be one of the most commonly reported issues.
-Under the current regulations around social distancing, social isolation is even more of a problem for veterans, many of whom find themselves living alone with little contact with friends and family, who may not understand what they’ve been through.
+Social isolation is even more of a problem for veterans, many of whom find themselves living alone with little contact with friends and family, who may not understand what they’ve been through.
 For those finding themselves temporarily isolated due to social distancing, feelings of loneliness may be exacerbated; for those experiencing long-term isolation, chronic loneliness can be a painful experience.
 If you’re experiencing social isolation, there are a few steps you can take to make you feel more connected.

 A study of U.S. veterans aged 60 and over found stress, the experience of traumatic events and symptoms of PTSD all to be associated with feelings of loneliness.
 Transitioning back to civilian life can feel very isolating in the light of these experiences, and a helpful tool is connecting with others about shared interests that build a genuine connection without the need to talk about past experiences.
 Video games can be surprisingly helpful to enable this, particularly during a time when leaving the house for other activities is limited.
 Online games make it easy to interact with people across the globe, allowing you to communicate in real time around a shared experience.
 This helps veterans connect with family and friends, but also with new acquaintances around a structured framework from the comfort of their own home, which can be very valuable in transitioning to civilian life.

 For those who wish to talk about their combat experiences but are unable to do so with family and friends, digital interaction can also be helpful.
 There are online support groups, such as Supportiv, Vet Friends and Google+ Vet Connect.
 When suddenly surrounded by civilians who don’t share your experiences, these resources can provide valuable solidarity and understanding.